This time I will answer the most frequently asked questions. Some of them I saw on the internet, while others were sent to my e-mail.

 4. Can dwarf frogs live with shrimp?

 Dwarf frogs and shrimp are not compatible.
 Dwarf frogs are big enough to eat Neocaridina and Caridina shrimp.
 Therefore, they will try to catch the shrimp at any opportunity.
-Even Amano shrimp or Ghost shrimp are not safe with dwarf frogs.
+Only Amano shrimp or Ghost shrimp are relatively safe with dwarf frogs.

 5. Can dwarf puffers live with shrimp?

 No, they cannot live with dwarf shrimp.
 Dwarf puffers will wipe out your shrimp colony eventually.
-Even bigger shrimp like Ghost shrimp and Amano shrimp are also not safe.
+Even bigger shrimp species (such as Ghost shrimp and Amano shrimp) are also not safe.

 6. Can shrimp be kept safely with fish?

-Unfortunately, it is very hard to keep any shrimp colony with fish unless it is Otocinclus.
-This fish is extremely peaceful and like 99% safe for the baby shrimp.
-In all other cases, you will have some loses or complete shrimp annihilation.
+Unfortunately, it is very hard to keep any shrimp colony with fish unless it is Otocinclus catfish.
+This fish is extremely peaceful and 99% safe for baby shrimp.
+In all other cases, you will have some losses or complete shrimp annihilation.

 7. Can dwarf crayfish live with shrimp?

 It is very unlikely.
-All crayfish species are opportunistic feeders.
+All crayfish species (even relatively peaceful Dwarf Mexican crayfish) are opportunistic feeders.
 It means that if they can catch it (shrimp or small fish), it will get eaten.
 Therefore, it is not advisable to keep any type of crayfish with any type of dwarf shrimp.